mktosos/project-1/README.md

 Firebase is used to record scan instances and location and functions as a "history" of scans.

+Known issues: Camera will not restart once its been opened and closed.
+App will need to be restarted.

 The project originally was to be based around retailer APIs from large retailers: target, walmart, and amazon, functioning as a seller tool.
 Thoses specific APIs were not accessible for this student project, so I looked into scraping those sites for data.
 The non-object formatted data was very tedious to parse so I am using an API for a UPC barcode database.
 The app functions as more of a consumer price checker, than a resellers tool, in this 1st iteration.

 The app initiates system file:/// alerts for googlemaps geolocation and use of the device's camera to scan barcodes.
 I know alerts are not allowed in this project, but these alerts are system security prompts, not coded and implemented by me.